linux-china/dotenvx-rs/README.md

 ### Get Started

-- Install: Run `cargo binstall dotenvx-rs` or download it from [releases](https://github.com/linux-china/dotenvx-rs/releases)
+- Install: Run `cargo binstall dotenvx-rs` or `brew install linux-china/tap/dotenvx-rs` or download it from [releases](https://github.com/linux-china/dotenvx-rs/releases)
 - Initialize: Run `dotenvx init` to create `.env` and `.env.keys` files in the current directory.
 - Encrypt .env file: Run `dotenvx encrypt` to encrypt the `.env` file.